-A long-haul flight gives unscrupulous travelers plenty of time to size up the location of your wallet, wait until you fall asleep and make a move on your luggage.
+A long-haul flight gives unscrupulous travelers plenty of time to size up the location of your wallet, wait until you fall asleep, and make a move on your luggage.
 Secure your valuables deep inside your bags where it would take a TSA X-ray machine to find them.
-Consider keeping items like your passport, credit cards and cash in a money belt under your clothes.
+Consider keeping items like your passport, credit cards, and cash in a money belt under your clothes.

 Consider a Sleep Aid

-If you are planning to use sleep aids (including “natural” methods such as melatonin, or prescription drugs such as Ambien), try them before you fly with them.
+If you are planning to use sleep aids (including “natural” methods such as melatonin, over-the-counter sleeping pills such as Unisom, or prescription drugs such as Ambien), try them before you fly with them.
 A few years ago a friend gave me an Ambien pill for a red-eye flight from Honolulu to New York City, and the drug acted more like a stimulant than a sleep aid.
 I was awake the entire flight and felt wretched to boot.
 These drugs can vary greatly in how they affect individuals, so you will want to try them at home before you rely on them on the plane.

 Dr. Timothy Hosea, team physician and Chair of the Sports Medicine and Research Committee for the United States national rowing teams, sometimes prescribes sleep aids for his athletes, but notes, “If you feel you need a sleep aid but haven’t used those drugs before, you should probably try taking Tylenol PM or Benadryl.
 A prescription is fine with your doctor’s approval, but don’t experiment on a long flight; [the plane won’t] stop for you!”